 Mares regulators are renowned for their style and technology.
 Since 1949 this Italian company has been producing state-of-the-art diving equipment that includes warm water travel packages to high performance extended range scuba regulators.

-We don’t mind if you are a newly qualified open water diver or a cave instructor; if you want swivels, venturi leavers or high spec composite materials in your breathing apparatus; long hoses or pink hoses – please just ask!
-If you need a little more help take a look at our guide to Choosing A Regulator for some helpful tips and information.
+We don’t mind if you are a newly qualified open water diver or a cave instructor; if you want swivels, venturi levers or high spec composite materials in your breathing apparatus; long hoses or pink hoses – please just ask!
+If you need a little more help take a look at our guide to Choosing A Regulator for some helpful tips and information as well as our guide to choosing DIN or A-Clamp.
 You can also visit our blog for the latest ranking of Top 10 Best Scuba Diving Regulators.